jacksonllee/pycantonese/readme.md

 Version 0.2 is under development.
 New features/changes:

-- add a general search function, plus its "range" version (cf. the ``character_range`` function)
+- a general search function, plus its "range" version (cf. the ``character_range`` function)

-- add capabilities with regard to speaker info (gender etc.); this means adding relevant new search functions and augmenting existing ones for the new corpus data format
+- capabilities with regard to speaker info (gender etc.); this means adding relevant new search functions and augmenting existing ones for the new corpus data format

+- Jyutping to (LaTeX TIPA styled) IPA conversion

+- Jyutping to Yale conversion

 See the [wiki](https://github.com/pycantonese/pycantonese/wiki) page for work planned to be undertaken.